 At Advantage Healthcare and Physiotherapy in Wynnum, Brisbane, our physiotherapists are specially trained in the use of Real Time Ultrasound (RTUS) for assessing and retraining deep muscle activation patterns.
-RTUS is a powerful, non-invasive imaging tool that allows both clinician and patient to see muscle contractions/activation as they happen, providing immediate feedback and improving the accuracy of muscle retraining.
+RTUS or rehabilitative ultrasound imaging (RUSI) is a powerful, non-invasive imaging tool that allows both clinician and patient to see muscle contractions/activation as they happen, providing immediate feedback and improving the accuracy of muscle retraining.

 Why is Real Time Ultrasound Important?

-RTUS is especially useful for targeting the deep core muscles—such as the transversus abdominis and multifidus—which are often difficult to activate correctly without visual feedback.
+RTUS is especially useful for targeting the deep core muscles, including the transversus abdominis and multifidus.
+These muscles can be difficult to activate correctly without visual feedback.
 Research shows that individuals with chronic low back or pelvic pains frequently experience poor activation of these key stabilising muscles.
-By visualising the muscle contractions in real time, we can ensure you’re recruiting the right muscles and not compensating with the wrong ones.
+With RTUS biofeedback, you can see the muscle contraction on the screen as it happens.
+This helps confirm you are recruiting the intended muscles and reduces the risk of compensating with larger, superficial muscles.

 A study by Van et al. (2006) found that real-time ultrasound biofeedback significantly improved the ability of individuals to correctly activate the lumbar multifidus muscle—an essential stabiliser of the spine.
 This supports the clinical use of RTUS for improving motor control retraining, particularly following injury or surgery.